mcnew/aguacate-swagger-demo/README.md

 ```
 7. Execute [GET /colores](http://localhost:18080/#/color/get_colores) and see the result.

+## Add new REST service without restart

+Objetive:

+Deploy a new REST service at path

+1.

 # License
 View [license information](https://www.apache.org/licenses/LICENSE-2.0) for the software contained in this image.